-1 Introduction
+1. Introduction

-Although a relatively rare occurrence, the City of Cape Town with over 300km of coastline does experience strandings of large marine animals.
-These events when they do occur require a collective, coordinated and organised response by various authorities and agencies for effective:
+Although a relatively rare occurrence, the City of Cape Town - with over 300km of coastline - does experience strandings of large marine animals.
+These events require a collective, coordinated and organised response by various authorities and agencies for effective:

-- · Rescue attempts for live animals
+- Rescue attempts for live animals

 - Public control and management

 - Volunteer control and management

 - Environmental protection

 - Carcass removal and disposal